FlaskSimpleAuth Documentation

 ...

-Finally, configuration directive FSA_REJECT_UNEXPECTED_PARAM
+Finally, configuration directive FSA_REJECT_UNEXPECTED_PARAM tells whether to

 reject requests with unexpected parameters.